-Although the criteria established by the Treaty on the Functioning of the European Union are exhaustive, the panel nevertheless considers that they could be more clearly and precisely explained.
-The panel's assessment of whether a candidate for a post at the Court of Justice meets the conditions required for appointment to the highest judicial offices, or its assessment of whether a candidate for a post at the General Court has the ability required for appointment to high judicial office, is therefore made on the basis of six considerations:
+Although the criteria established by the Treaty on the Functioning of the European Union are exhaustive, the panel nevertheless considers that they could be further clarified and specified.
+The panel's assessment of whether candidates for a post at the Court of Justice meet the conditions required for appointment to the highest judicial offices, or its assessment of whether candidates for a post at the General Court have the ability required for appointment to high judicial office, is therefore made on the basis of six considerations:

-- the candidate's legal expertise; - his or her professional experience; - the candidate's ability to perform the duties of a Judge; - ♦ language skills; - aptitude for working as part of a team in an international environment in which several legal systems are represented; - finally, whether his or her independence, impartiality, probity and integrity are beyond doubt.
+- the candidates' legal capabilities; - their professional experience; - their ability to perform the duties of a Judge; - their language skills; - ♦ their ability to work as part of a team in an international environment in which several legal systems are represented; - whether their independence, impartiality, probity and integrity are beyond doubt; - in future, the panel will also take into account the physical capacity of candidates to carry out demanding duties which require considerable personal investment (see section II.3 above, 'Information concerning certain requests for information').
+This assessment criterion will be applied to candidates for a first term of office as well as to candidates for renewal.

-The panel stresses that its assessment of the candidature is an overall assessment.
-However, if a candidature is clearly lacking in one of these areas, this could be grounds for an unfavourable opinion.
+The panel stresses that its assessment of the candidate is an overall assessment.
+However, if candidates are clearly lacking in one of these areas, this could be grounds for an unfavourable opinion.
 The panel draws attention to the fact that it presented a comprehensive analysis of these criteria in its first activity report.

 a.
-The first three of these considerations relate to the ability required for appointment to very high or high judicial office, or to the attribute of being a jurisconsult of recognised competence: the panel takes into consideration, in this connection, a candidate's legal expertise, professional experience, and ability to perform the duties of a Judge.
+The first three of these considerations relate to the ability required for appointment to very high or high judicial office, or to the attribute of being a jurisconsult of recognised competence: in this respect the panel takes into consideration candidates' legal capabilities, professional experience, and ability to perform the duties of a Judge.

-Candidates' legal expertise is assessed on the basis of consideration of candidates' career history and of any texts candidates may have published.
-For candidates for a first term of office, the hearing conducted by the panel enables the initial analysis of the content of the dossier to be confirmed, supplemented or refuted.
-It is not the panel's task to evaluate the legal expertise acquired by candidates, although certain expertise might be considered useful and, conversely, the discovery of significant gaps in knowledge might tend to cast serious doubts on a candidate's abilities.
-In addition to expertise, the panel expects candidates to demonstrate an ability to analyse and reflect on the conditions and mechanisms for applying the law, in particular the application of EU law within Member States' national legal systems.
-Candidates for the post of Judge or Advocate-General of the Court of Justice are expected to demonstrate very extensive legal expertise and candidates for the post of Judge of the General Court are expected to demonstrate extensive legal expertise.
+Candidates' legal capabilities is assessed on the basis of consideration of their career history and of any texts they may have published.
+For candidates for a first term of office, the hearing conducted by the panel enables the initial analysis of the content of the file to be confirmed, supplemented or refuted.
+It is not the panel's task to evaluate the legal knowledge acquired by candidates, although such knowledge is useful and, conversely, the discovery of significant gaps in knowledge can cast serious doubts on candidates' abilities.
+In addition to technical knowledge, the panel insists on the need for candidates to demonstrate a genuine ability to analyse and reflect on the conditions and mechanisms for applying the law, particularly as regards the application of Union law within Member States' national legal systems.
+Given the high standards and the difficulties inherent in the offices to which they aspire, candidates for the offices of Judge or Advocate-General of the Court of Justice of the European Union or the General Court of the European Union must demonstrate that they are capable of rising to the challenges involved in the application of European Union law, the mission of the European courts and, more particularly in relation to candidates for the post of Judge or Advocate-General of the Court of Justice, the necessary and legitimate dialogue between the Court of Justice and the Member States' supreme courts.
+Candidates for the post of Judge or Advocate-General of the Court of Justice are therefore expected to demonstrate very extensive legal capabilities and candidates for the post of Judge of the General Court are expected to demonstrate extensive legal capabilities.